 Before and after hair transplant: Step-by-Step Situation

-Hair transplantation is the procedure of transplanting healthy hair follicles to areas where the hair follicle is no longer active and baldness develops utilizing microsurgical technologies.
-In other words, hair transplant surgery may be a suitable choice for people suffering from hair thinning or loss.
-In hair transplantation, the patient’s own healthy hair is added to the spilt area.
+Hair transplantation transfers healthy hair follicles to bald areas using microsurgery techniques.
+Hair transplant surgery is a viable option for hair thinning or loss.
+In hair transplantation, we add the patient’s own healthy hair to the spilt area.

 The most common type of hair loss we encounter today is male pattern hair loss.

-The regression of the hairline in the forehead area and the opening of the apex are the most common symptoms.
+Common symptoms: receding hairline in forehead and visible apex.
 Male pattern spillage is also a similar thing in women.

 Today, about half of all men over the age of 50 struggle with hair loss.